sajadmosaybi/Percepio_Tracealyzer_FreeRTOS/STM32_Tutorial/README.md

   <img src="Image\10.jpeg" alt="Centered Image" />
 </div>

 Go to Percepio → Preferences and review the settings, in particular the Tracealyzer Path that must indicate the full path to the Tracealyzer executable.
-I also recommend filling the Trace Filename field with the file of your choice (e.g., "ram.bin") so that every new trace just overwrites the previous one and then avoids filling your hard drive with tons of trace files.
+I also recommend filling the Trace Filename field with the file of your choice (e.g., `ram.bin`) so that every new trace just overwrites the previous one and then avoids filling your hard drive with tons of trace files.

 You may notice that the plugin does nothing more than automating the memory dump process that you've done manually just before.
-As you did, it uses RecoredDataPtr (the pointer) to locate the RecorderData structure in memory and then uses the size sizeof(*RecoredDataPtr) to adjust the dump length.
+As you did, it uses RecoredDataPtr (the pointer) to locate the RecorderData structure in memory and then uses the size sizeof(`*RecoredDataPtr`) to adjust the dump length.
 No magic here!
 Still, very useful.
 <div align="center">
   <img src="Image\11.jpeg" alt="Centered Image" />
 </div>